jostylr/literate-programming/lp4.md

         .option('-c --change <root>',  'Root directory for input') .option('-r --root <root>', 'Change root directory for both input and output') .option('-p --preview',  'Do not save the changes.
-Output first line of each file') ;
+Output first line of each file') .option('-f --free', 'Do not use the default standard library of plugins') ;

     program.parse(process.argv);